eskandarhassan/behaviour-capture/README.md

 python manage.py runserver
 Then go to http://127.0.0.1:8000/admin/app/behaviour in your browser
 ```
-Then view the site in another tab (see demo)
+Then view the site in another tab (see demo attached and sent to you via email)